albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 In conclusion, some critical thought about the system created:

 - It is crucial that the dataset used to build the matrix is representative, comprehensive, and free of attacks.
 The algorithm's performance largely depends on the quality of the dataset.

-- The only negative observation pertains to the energy consumption of Wi-Fi; Bluetooth is lighter and likely available on a greater number of vehicles.
+- The only negative observation that we need to make is about energy consumption of Wi-Fi, Bluetooth is lighter and probably available on more vehicles.
 - HTTP is an insecure protocol; we adopt it for simplicity but strongly recommend using an SSL certificate (even a self-signed one) to enable HTTPS.

 ### Data of detection